Application for Preparation of Lapsing Notice by a Registered Interest Holder

 This page aims to help you complete an electronic Application for Preparation of Lapsing Notice by a Registered Interest Holder dealing form.
 This form is used as an application by a registered interest holder (such as a mortgagee, lessee or chargee) for the Registrar General to prepare a notice relating to the lapsing of a caveat for service on the caveator pursuant to section 74J Real Property Act 1900.

 This dealing form cannot be used to lapse caveats which are recorded against an interest.
-For example, if a lessee wishes to lapse a caveat recorded against the registered lease, it will need to do this in paper.
+For example, if a lessee wishes to lapse a caveat recorded against the registered lease, it must be lodged as a Dealing with Exception.

 Examples of how this application may be used include a registered mortgagee or chargee may use this dealing form to lapse a caveat prior to exercising its power of sale.